ajnalook/Machine-Learning-Code-References/README.md

     Support Vector Machine

 ###### How to Run:
-    Each folder conatins the python class for that algorithm and an example in jupyter notebook
+    Each folder conatins the python class for that algorithm and a ready to run example in jupyter notebook

 #### all-classifier.py